uditg200/Advanced-Blind-Stick-using-Adruino-Nano/README.md

 __________________________________________

 #Group Members :
+-

 1) Abhishek Tiwary       (9917102238)
 2) Akshita Chaudhary     (9917102254)
 3) Udit Gupta            (9917102241)

 __________________________________________
+Type of Project :
+-
-#Type of Project : Hardware + Software
+Hardware + Software

 __________________________________________
-#About The Project :
+About The Project :
+-

 The people who use ordinary stick as a tool for direction, when they walk they are not able to identify that there is any obstacle in their way without the contact of the object and the stick.